Kathleen McGowan

 Kathleen McGowan (born March 22, 1963) is an American author.
-Her novel The Expected One sold over a million copies worldwide and has appeared in over fifty languages.
+Born Kathleen Harkey-Smith, her first book was Tragic Kingdom: Inside Michael Eisner’s Disney.
+As Kathleen McGowan, her novel The Expected One sold over a million copies worldwide and has appeared in over fifty languages.
 She claims to be a descendant of Jesus Christ and Mary Magdalene.

 The Magdalene Line series

 The Magdalene Line is a series of novels, featuring both fictitious and historical female characters which the author believes history has either misrepresented or obliterated.

 Kathleen McGowan began working on the first novel The Expected One in 1989.
 Focusing on the role of Mary Magdalene, it was self-published in 2005, and sold 2,500 copies.
 On July 25, 2006, the book was re-published by Simon & Schuster under the Touchstone imprint and became a New York Times Best Seller.

 The second novel of the series is The Book of Love, published in 2009, focusing on the life of Mathilda of Canossa which is also a NYT Best Seller.

-The third novel of the series is The Poet Prince, published in 2010, focusing on the life of Lorenzo de Medici another excellent book which is also a NYT best seller.
+The third novel of the series is The Poet Prince, published in 2010, focusing on the life of Lorenzo de Medici which is also a NYT best seller.

 Each novel of the series features the fictitious heroine Maureen Paschal, who is tasked with uncovering alleged historical and Christian enigmas.
 Other fictitious characters include Berenger Sinclair and Tamara Wisdom, as well as the enigmatic character Destino.

 The Source of Miracles

-The Source of Miracles is a self-help book, based on the Lord's Prayers and offering the reader seven steps to transform their life.
-The process is based on the six-petalled rose depicted at the center of the Chartres cathedral labyrinth.
+The Source of Miracles is a self-help book, based on the Lord's Prayer and offering the reader seven steps to transform their life.
+The process is based on the six-petalled rose depicted at the center of the Chartres Cathedral labyrinth.